 Here is my suggested visit Colombia Itinerary for 2 Weeks.

 The major cities of Colombia all sit on vastly different altitudes so the weather varies massively.
 Cartagena is almost always warm due to its Caribbean location.
 Bogota is much higher at 2600m above sea level and as a result of the temperature rarely strays outside a range of 12-20 degrees Celsius.

 Medellin has the wonderful title of the city of Eternal Spring.
 Indeed, like Bogota, there is not a great range in its temperature throughout the year with lows of 15 degrees Celsius and highs of 30 degrees.

 As a result, you can comfortably visit Colombia all year round.
-Having said that August is the month of Feria de las Flores and also perhaps the best time to visit Cano Cristales so it is my recommendation.
+Having said that August is the month of Feria de las Flores and also perhaps the best time to visit Cano Cristales so it is my recommendation for a Colombia vacation.

 Colombia Itinerary 2 Weeks: How to Get There and get around

 The majority of international flights land in Bogota.
 Medellin also has an international airport but flights are far less frequent.
 Cartagena is often accessed by boat – many cruise ships have this stunning Caribbean town on their itinerary.

 I flew to Colombia with Iberia Airlines – read my Iberia Airlines review.